exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 As a cheaper alternative, there is also the OMNIVISION OV5693 which is an iteration of the OV5648 but with better low light performance, it has the exact same form factor and therefore compatible with this mod.
 However this sensor is only capable of 1080p30fps.

-As a Nozzle Camera, what we want is a Fixed Focus camera of around 75 to 90 degrees Field of View, 80 degrees seems to be a good option, however the more commonly found 75 degrees will work just fine, again, do take notice of the FPS configured, as higher FPS means less motion blur, our printers do have a habit of going pretty fast.
+As a Nozzle Camera, what we want is a Fixed Focus camera of around 75 to 90 degrees Field of View, wider angle provides a better depth of field, 80 degrees seems to be a good balance, however the more commonly found 75 degrees will work just fine, again, do take notice of the FPS configured, as higher FPS means less motion blur, our printers do have a habit of going pretty fast.

 I have found a seller on AliExpress who was willing to change the lens for me to 80 degrees as well as having a correctly configured driver board.
 I will have a link to it in the BOM table below.